-The Canadian Wildlife Service manages migratory bird sanctuaries and National Wildlife Areas.
+The Environment and Climate Change Canada manages migratory bird sanctuaries and National Wildlife Areas.
 Hunting and the possession of certain hunting implements are permitted there under certain conditions.
 To obtain additional information, please contact the Canadian Wildlife Service at 1 800-463-4311.

 Hunters in Areas 17, 22, 23 and 24 must comply with the Act respecting hunting and fishing rights in the James Bay and New Québec territories.
 The territories are subdivided into three categories.
 To hunt on Category I and Category II lands, you must obtain, in addition to the requisite hunting licence, an authorization from the Cree, Inuit or Naskapi authorities concerned.

 In these areas, only hunting with firearms and bows is permitted.
 Crossbow hunting and hunting using a bird of prey are, therefore, prohibited.